WalterMarikwa/stock-analysis/README.md

 # stock-analysis

-##Module 2: VBA of Wall Street
+## Module 2: VBA of Wall Street

 ### Overview of Project
 Using VBA macros to analyze an entire dataset created to track stocks by the year 2017 and 2018.
 This was done by an macro with a ForLoop that loops through a list of ticker sympols.
-Additionally after executing this macro we see can how long the code took to execute.
+Additionally after executing this macro we see can how long the code took to execute for code refactoring purposes.

 ### Results
 According to the results we see that 2017 perfomed better than 2018 results.